10 Must Avoid Mistakes Before Building a Single Family Home

 Almost every client longs to see their home done entirely.
 However, overly speeding up the process to help them get this dream quickly can only result in more extended waiting periods, especially when plans are assumed to be ok without thinking about them twice or even thrice.
 Fast-track construction is only advisable when the project is carefully studied; if not, the risk of rework is very high.
 Based on a study, rework and change orders are more frequent when tasks are set on a fast-track schedule.
 The same source stated that based on a technical report by US Federal Facilities Council (2007), 33% of fast-track projects have claims for delay damage.
 In contrast, consecutively scheduled tasks have 7% only, 26% below the fast track projects.

-The must avoid single family home construction mistakes mentioned earlier like not gathering your entire team, failure to allocate enough time, choosing the wrong materials, forgetting to communicate, and the rest of the mistakes could all arise because of this mistake -- taking one move after another too quickly.
-Therefore, single family home builders are encouraged not to take quick action, especially if it's unreasonable.
-This will ensure that the project starts and ends smoothly and is lighter both for home builders and their clients.
+The must avoid single family home construction mistakes mentioned earlier, like not gathering your entire team, failure to allocate enough time, choosing the wrong materials, forgetting to communicate, and the rest of the mistakes could all arise because of this mistake -- taking one move after another too quickly.
+Therefore, contractors are encouraged not to take quick action, especially if it's unreasonable.
+This will ensure that the project starts and ends smoothly and is lighter both for the contractor and their clients.

 Setting the bar beyond reality, forgetting to communicate, not gathering the entire team from the start, assuming that client is 100% aware of the project's whereabouts, failing to allocate enough time in the design and programming process, choosing the wrong materials, not minding the timing, not introducing contingency fund, implementing a modified plan to a house construction that requires customization and taking one move after another too quickly are the 10 must avoid mistakes before building a single family home.